Uzziah: Biblical references

-Historicity
+Archaeology

-Archaeological findings from Mesopotamia — in the form of Assyrian correspondence and administrative texts discovered at Nimrud and sculptures from the royal palaces of Nineveh — indicate close ties between Assyria and Judah between the reigns of Uzziah and Manasseh and are evidence that Uzziah was contemporary with Tiglath-Pileser III.
-A highly fragmentary portion of Tiglath-Pileser's annals mention the king "Azaria'u" of "Ya'uda", seemingly "Azariah of Judah", which some have stated is a reference to Uzziah; however, the prevailing opinion that Uzziah's mentions as "Azariah" in the Hebrew Bible are the result of a later copyist error casts doubt that the official annals of the Assyrian kingdom would have (or even could have) referred to the king by this name.
+Archaeological findings from Mesopotamia—in the form of Assyrian correspondence and administrative texts discovered at Nimrud and sculptures from the royal palaces of Nineveh—indicate close ties between Assyria and Judah between the reigns of Uzziah and Manasseh and are evidence that Uzziah was contemporary with Tiglath-Pileser III.
+A highly fragmentary portion attributed to Tiglath-Pileser's annals mention the king "Azaria'u" of "Ya'uda", seemingly "Azariah of Judah", which some have stated is a reference to Uzziah; however, Nadav Na'aman showed the fragment actually belongs to the time of Sennacherib and refers not to Azariah but to Hezekiah.
+In Tiglath-Pileser's annals there are two references to an Azariah, but neither of these make any reference to his country being Judah, making an identification with the biblical figure dubious.

 Uzziah's name appears in two unprovenanced iconic stone seals discovered in 1858 and 1863.
 The first is inscribed l’byw ‘bd / ‘zyw, "[belonging] to ’Abiyah, minister of ‘Uziyah", and the second (rev.) lšbnyw ‘ / bd ‘zyw, "[belonging] to Shubnayah, minister of ‘Uziyah."
-If genuine, they are the first concrete reference to the ancient king.
+Despite being of unprovenanced origin, they are the first authentic contemporary attestations to the ancient king.

+Uzziah Tablet

-In 1931, an archaeological find, known as the Uzziah Tablet was discovered by Professor E.L.
-Sukenik of the Hebrew University.
-He came across the artifact in the collection of the Russian Orthodox Eleona convent (Convent of the Ascension) from the Mount of Olives, put together by Byzantologist and cleric, Archimandrite Antonin (Kapustin).
-The provenance of the tablet previous to this remains unknown and was not documented by the convent.
+In 1931, an archaeological find known as the Uzziah Tablet was discovered by Professor E. L. Sukenik of the Hebrew University.
+He came across the artifact in the collection of the Russian Convent of the Ascension on the Mount of Olives, put together by the convent's founder, Archimandrite Antonin Kapustin.
+The provenance of the tablet previous to this is unknown and was not documented by the convent.
+The strongest theory as to its origin comes from a medieval Jewish source that locates the tomb of Uzziah on the modern site of the convent, which suggests that the tablet might have been discovered during the construction of the convent in the 1870s.
 The inscription on the tablet is written in an Aramaic dialect very similar to Biblical Aramaic.
 According to its script, it is dated to around 30–70 CE, around 700 years after the supposed death of Uzziah of 2 Kings and 2 Chronicles.
 Nevertheless, the inscription is translated, "Hither were brought the bones of Uzziah, king of Judah.
 Not to be opened."
-It is open to debate whether this tablet really was part of the tomb of King Uzziah or simply a later creation.
-It may be that there was a later reburial of Uzziah during the Second Temple period.
+Accordingly, it may be that there was a later reburial of Uzziah during the Second Temple period.